matmatias/todox/README.md

 # TodoX

+## About

-This is a terminal todo list written in C
+This is a terminal todo list tracker written in C

 ## Features

+### Done

+The following features are done:

-- Add new tasks
+1. Add new tasks
+2. Persist tasks in the system

+### Work in Progress:

+The following features are being worked on:

-- List tasks
+1. List tasks
-- Remove tasks
+2. Remove tasks
-- Mark tasks as completed
+3. Mark tasks as completed
-- Tasks will be persisted in your system via files
-- Log of completed and removed tasks

-WORK IN PROGRESS